getify/You-Dont-Know-JS/async & performance/apB.md

 // 2 4 6 8 10
 ```

-Beyond the event triggering use-case shown in the previous appendix, iterable sequences are interesting because in essence they can be seen as a stand-in for generators or promise-chains, but with even more flexibility.
+Beyond the event triggering example shown in the previous appendix, iterable sequences are interesting because in essence they can be seen as a stand-in for generators or promise chains, but with even more flexibility.

 Consider a multiple Ajax request example -- we've seen the same scenario in Chapters 3 and 4, both as a promise chain and as a generator, respectively -- expressed as an iterable sequence: